XWALLFilter for Microsoft Exchange 2019

 XWALLFilter does not require users have the latest version of Outlook installed and may be used with any e-mail client since it runs upstream of clients on the Exchange server.
 If desired, users can simply use Outlook Web App without any e-mail client installed on the desktop.

-are the preliminary system requirements for XWALLFilter for Exchange 2010:
+are the system requirements for XWALLFilter for Exchange 2019:

 3. Both Local Administrator and Exchange Organization Administrator Rights